svanimpe/swift-blog/README.md

 # A Swift Blog

-This repository hosts the source code for my [personal website and blog](http://svanimpe.be).
+This repository hosts the source code that I used for a personal website and blog.
 Instead of using a CMS, I decided to write my own solution in Swift and make it available to the community.
 As this is my first server-side Swift release, I did not go all out on features but tried to keep the code small, approachable and easy to understand.

 ## How it works